 Faith Journeys – Wednesday Evenings in Lent

 Beginning on Ash Wednesday, we gather as a community for education, fellowship and worship.
-A book study and discussion group is led by our pastors, followed by a family-friendly Soup Supper and casual 40-minute worship service.
-Nursery care is available upon request and with 48 hour notice.
+A book study and discussion group is led by our pastors, providing a time for reflection and practicing our faith.

 Taking its name from the Jesus’ entry into Jerusalem, when the people lined his path with Palm branches, this Sunday before Easter marks the beginning of Holy Week.
-We commemorate this day with traditional hymns and a procession of palms led by our children.
+We commemorate this day with traditional hymns and a virtual hosanna of palms.

 Maundy Thursday (from mandatum, Latin for commandment) proclaims Jesus’ new commandment to love one another as he has loved us.
 The liturgy begins with an emphasis on confession and forgiveness, concluding the penitential aspect of the season of Lent.
 It ends with the sharing of communion, remembering Christ’s example of humble service and self-offering.
 Over the years, a variety of experiential worship services have been observed on Maundy Thursday.